 I’ve also met some other freelancers over coffee and came away a little excited or satisfied that I’m on the right track.
 They’re at varying stages of their freelance careers, either a little more advanced or a little behind.
 And I’ve found a whole slew of sites with freelance writing advice.
 Curiously, they all also seem to offer paid advice and video courses.
 Makes you go “hmmm,” right?

-I’ve attended about 10 networking events so far in October, too, and have met several interesting people.
+I’ve attended about 10 networking events and have met several interesting people.
 A couple seem to want to get together to talk business, so that’s encouraging.
 They say going to these types of events is the best way to generate business or land a job.
 So I’ve been making it a priority over the last few months.

 I now have a Facebook business page, too, which I hope will be a good part of my freelancing efforts.
 Of course, LinkedIn is key to either a regular job or generating business interest.
-I’m also planning to have my own McKibbin’s Scribblin’s website in the next month or two.
+I’m also planning to expand this blog into my own website in the next month or two.

 All this was brought into focus when I read a recent study by the Freelancers Union (which seems like a good organization to this new member) and Upwork.
 The study found 57 million freelancers around the globe (not all writers, thankfully) and a prediction that in another decade there will be more people identifying themselves as freelancers than those with traditional jobs.
 I think there are two messages there: People like the options freelancing offers and there are A LOT of people in the world.